Qiskit/rustworkx/paper.md

 # Acknowledgements

-We thank Kevin Krsulich for his help in getting _rustworkx_ ready for use by Qiskit; Lauren Capelluto and Toshinari Itoko for their continued support and help with code review; and all of the _rustworkx_ contributors who have helped the library improve over time.
+We thank Kevin Krsulich for his help in getting _rustworkx_ ready for use by Qiskit, Lauren Capelluto and Toshinari Itoko for their continued support and help with code review, and all of the _rustworkx_ contributors who have helped the library improve over time.

 # References